janole/vpn/README.md

 CLIENT_CN="my-vpn-client"
 ````

+- `CA_CN` can be a random name
+- `VPN_CN` should be the domain name ("FQDN") of your VPN
+- `CLIENT_CN` is just a name for your client profile

-Start the VPN with the following command:
+Now you can start the VPN with the following command:

 ````bash
 $ docker compose up -d